Navigating the new reality: Implications of the 45V clean hydrogen tax credit extension

 While the shortened timeline for 45V presents significant challenges, the panelists maintained that hydrogen remains essential to America’s energy transition.
 Success will come to those who can secure financing, navigate regulatory complexities and build strong local support for their projects.

-As the industry looks toward the upcoming Green Hydrogen Summit USA in Seattle this September, these strategies will be critical for companies seeking to thrive in hydrogen’s new reality.
+As the industry looks toward the upcoming Green Hydrogen Summit USA, to be held in Seattle from 30 September to 1 October, these strategies will be critical for companies seeking to thrive in hydrogen’s new reality.

 7 October 2025